 Atheists

 A particular concern of Butler’s was to emphasize the degree to which his arguments went through even for those, such as atheists, who disagreed with one of his premises.
-Thus he points to an asymmetry in thinking about a future life.
+Thus, he points to an asymmetry in thinking about a future life.
 If religion is true, then there must be a future life, and therefore if there is no future life, religion must be false.
 But atheism does not require that there be no future life.
 Atheism is compatible with a future life or no future life.
 Therefore, Butler’s arguments on the future life, if successful, will apply to atheists and well as all varieties of theist.

 [24] This credibility of a future life, which has been here insisted upon, how little soever it may satisfy our curiosity, seems to answer all the purposes of religion, in like manner as a demonstrative proof would.
 Indeed, a proof, even a demonstrative one, of a future life, would not be a proof of religion.
 For, that we are to live hereafter, is just as reconciliable with the scheme of atheism, and as well to be accounted for by it, as that we are now alive is; and therefore nothing can be more absurd than to argue from that scheme, that there can be no future state.
 But as religion implies a future state, any presumption against such a state is a presumption against religion.
 (AR.1.1.24)

 [14] Reflections of this kind are not without their terrors to serious persons, the most free from enthusiasm, and of the greatest strength of mind; but it is fit things be stated and considered as they really are.
-And there is, in the present age, a certain fearlessness with regard to what may be hereafter under the government of God, which nothing but an universally acknowledged demonstration on the side of atheism can justify, and which makes it quite necessary that men be reminded, and, if possible, made to feel, that there is no sort of ground for being thus presumptuous, even upon the most sceptical principles.
-For, may it not be said of any person, upon his being born into the world, he may behave so as to be of no service to it, but by being made an example of the woful effects of vice and folly?
-That he may, as any one may, if he will, incur an infamous execution from the hands of civil justice; or in some other course of extravagance shorten his days; or bring upon himself infamy and diseases worse than death.
-So that it had been better for him, even with regard to the present world, that he had never been born.
-And is there any pretence of reason for people to think themselves secure, and talk as if they had certain proof, that, let them act as licentiously as they will, there can be nothing analogous to this, with regard to a future and more general interest, under the providence and government of the same God?
-(AR 1.2.14)
+And there is, in the present age, a certain fearlessness with regard to what may be hereafter under the government of God, which nothing but an universally acknowledged demonstration on the side of atheism can justify, and which makes it quite necessary that men be reminded, and, if possible, made to feel, that there is no sort of ground for being thus presumptuous, even upon the most sceptical principles (AR 1.2.14)